mujan5427/Git-Notes/README.md

    git commit -m '<commit message>'
    ```

  - Remove the specified file from the staging area, but leave the working directory unchanged.
-This unstages a file without overwriting any changes.

    ```bash
    git reset <specified file name>